bananaman2020/cheesy/README.md

 The only con to this is that dropping the file into virustotal or interzer analyze will display a flag that shows "Probably Packed (Suspicious)" This is because Nuitka's unpacker that's in the exe leaves a few traces to the obfuscation method.
 This is out of my control as it is simply way too complicated to change but for 99.9% of people this won't be an issue.

+**UPDATE**
+I changed the requirement to be MSVC as it is faster and gets rid of the "Probably Packed (Suspicious) flag on AVs

 ## <a id="why_cheese"></a>🔎 〢 Why choose Cheesy?

 idk i did this so like piss off egirls and shit